 Caning: handwoven and machine woven replacement, danish cording, rush, etc

-Rebuilding anything from glue joint failure
+Rebuilding any furniture piece from glue joint failure

 Veneer repair and replacement, marquetry repair and inlay design